 As the name would suggest, these plants are decorated with fingered blooms whose petals resemble tapered candles.
 The actual flower is a deep purplish-blue and is covered in bright pink to red bracts, or modified leaves.
 The effect is quite startling and lends an air of carnival to the humdrum home interior.

-The plants can get 4- to 8-feet tall in natural settings but is more likely to achieve only 2 to 3 feet as a Brazilian candle houseplant.
-Leaves are lance shaped, evergreen and glossy on the upper side with a slightly furry texture on the underside.
-Flowers arise in spring and fall, but in the home interior they can be coaxed to bloom at any time of the year.
+The plants can get 4- to 8-feet (1 to 2.5 m.) tall in natural settings but are more likely to achieve only 2 to 3 feet (0.5 to 1 m.) as a Brazilian candle houseplant.
+Leaves are lance-shaped, evergreen, and glossy on the upper side with a slightly furry texture on the underside.
+Flowers arise in spring and fall, but, in the home interior, they can be coaxed to bloom at any time of the year.

 Growing a Brazilian Candle Houseplant